CaptainQWasTaken/Lego-FNaF-SL/README.md

 @Raulio20 (Original Game)

-# We will not steal profits that are potentially being stolen from Scott in order to avoid any piracy.
+## We will not steal profits that are potentially being stolen from Scott in order to avoid any piracy.

-SOCIAL:
+## SOCIAL:

 https://discord.gg/bqhHy97GjV

 https://github.com/CaptainQWasTaken/Lego-FNaF-SL

-OTHER GAME:
+## OTHER GAME:

 https://gamejolt.com/games/LEGO-Five-Nights-at-Freddys-4/723243

 https://github.com/CaptainQWasTaken/Lego-FNAF-4

-Tags:

-#fnaf #fangame #horror #lego #other